-Sathyamangalam Tiger Reserve is the largest wildlife sanctuary in Tamil Nadu and the third-largest tiger reserve in the state.It was declared a tiger reserve in 2011, and since then, it has gained recognition as one of the most vital and ecologically diverse regions in southern India.
+Sathyamangalam Tiger Reserve stands as the largest wildlife sanctuary in Tamil Nadu and the third-largest tiger reserve in the state.
+Authorities declared it a tiger reserve in 2011, and since then, it has earned recognition as one of the most ecologically diverse and significant regions in southern India.
+Located in the Erode district of Tamil Nadu, the reserve lies at the unique confluence of the Western and Eastern Ghats and spans an expansive area of 1,408.6 square kilometres.

-Home for the Majestic Tiger:
+Home of the Majestic Tiger

-One of the primary reasons for the reserve’s establishment was to protect and conserve the tiger population.
-The reserve is home to a significant number of Bengal tigers, a critically endangered species.
-These magnificent creatures roam freely in this natural haven, offering visitors a rare opportunity to witness them in their natural habitat.
+Primarily, the government established Sathyamangalam Tiger Reserve to protect and conserve the tiger population.
+As a result, the reserve now shelters a significant number of Bengal tigers, one of the most critically endangered species in the world.
+These majestic animals roam freely across the dense forests and grasslands, offering visitors a rare and awe-inspiring chance to observe them in their natural habitat.

-Visiting hours of Sathyamangalam Tiger Reserve:
+Visiting Hours of Sathyamangalam Tiger Reserve

-• Morning Batch: 7:30 am to 10:00 am
+• Morning Batch: 7:30 AM to 10:00 AM

-• Afternoon Batch: 3:30 pm to 6:00 pm
+• Afternoon Batch: 3:30 PM to 6:00 PM

 How to reach Sathyamangalam Tiger Reserve: